JazzTap/jazztap.github.io/index.md

 <sidenote>Reproducibility</sidenote>

-<small>No amount of information is satisfactory without context - consider any Wikipedia article from a technical discipline adjacent to yours.
-Yet academic and scientific cultures have traditionally been bottlenecked by college acceptance (and the cost of tuition, and the distracted advisors caught in publish-or-perish...), even though without their uniquely evidence-based reasoning, we browse blindly or according to authority alone.</small>

-[Excerpt paper]() about science in the Anthropocene.
+No amount of information is satisfactory without context.
+Yet the exponential growth of science [in the Anthropocene](EXCERPT paper) has increased its insularity as well as its depth.
+Distillation through notebooks is a way out.

 <sidenote>Socioecology</sidenote>

 Network effects?
-Rough sketch of [symmetries]().
+Rough sketch of [symmetries](UPLOAD notebook).

+My social media is linked above, including some of my [illustrative hobby](extant poetry only ok).
+I also drum and dance, which are likewise about improvising with the subjects at hand, and I feel this sense of performance applies also to concise writing toward agile research.